 Our Board of Directors is responsible for overseeing the assessment and management of the Company's exposure to various risks.
-We have an enterprise risk management (ERM)

-program that includes the processes used to identify, assess and manage our most significant enterprise risks and uncertainties that could materially impact the long-term health of the Company or prevent the achievement of strategic objectives.
+We have an enterprise risk management (ERM) program that includes the processes used to identify, assess and manage our most significant enterprise risks and uncertainties that could materially impact the long-term health of the Company or prevent the achievement of strategic objectives.
 These risks are identified, measured, monitored and managed across the following key risk categories:

-- Strategic: including acquisition, business disruption, reputational and ESG risks - Operational: including cybersecurity, information technology, supply chain and sourcing, and talent attraction, retention and development risks

-- Financial and macroeconomic: including economic condition, geopolitical and financial control risks - Compliance: including litigation, regulatory, tax and intellectual property risks
+- Strategic: including acquisition, business disruption, reputational and sustainability risks - Operational: including cybersecurity, information technology, supply chain and sourcing, and talent attraction, retention and development risks - Financial and macroeconomic: including economic condition, geopolitical and financial control risks - Compliance: including litigation, regulatory, tax and intellectual property risks

-Our Chief Financial Officer (CFO), who reports to our Chief Executive Officer (CEO), facilitates and reviews the ERM program with the board at least once per year, including the methodology and approach used to identify, assess and manage risks, enhancements to the ERM program during the preceding year, and existing risks and significant emerging risks across the Company's key risk categories.
+Our Chief Financial Officer (CFO), who reports to our Chief Executive Officer (CEO), facilitates and reviews the ERM program with the board at least once per year, including the methodology and approach used to identify, assess and manage risks; enhancements to the ERM program during the preceding year; and existing risks and significant emerging risks across the Company's key risk categories.
 The CEO, CFO and other senior management may review specific risks in greater detail or on a more frequent basis with the board throughout the year, as necessary and appropriate, including as a result of the Lead Director or the board requesting more frequent updates or information about specific risks.

-Our board committees assist the board in overseeing the Company's exposure to various risks by reviewing specific risk areas that have been delegated by the board to each committee.
+Our board committees assist the board in overseeing the Company's exposure to various risks by reviewing specific risk areas delegated by the board to each committee.
 The Audit Committee's support of the board includes overseeing the Company's ERM process and compliance with legal and regulatory requirements, including those that may be related to environmental and climate-related requirements.
 The Nominating and Corporate Governance Committee's support includes overseeing the Company's key environmental (including the impacts of climate change), product stewardship, health and safety, sustainability and corporate social responsibility policies and strategies.
-The Compensation and Management Development Committee's support includes overseeing the Company's key policies and strategies regarding the attraction, retention and development of talent, including inclusion, diversity and equity initiatives, as well as our CEO's annual performance evaluation, which includes a performance assessment category of ESG leadership that encompasses the development, integration and execution of ESG strategy and progress on ESG initiatives as part of the Company's overall business strategy.
+The Compensation and Management Development Committee is responsible for evaluating our CEO's annual performance, which is appraised across several categories, one of which is leadership in sustainability, which includes the development, integration and execution of our sustainability strategy as part of the Company's overall business strategy.

-Members of senior management review these delegated risks with each committee, and the committees provide regular reports to the full board.
-Members of senior management and our ESG Steering Committee also periodically provide updates to the board and its committees regarding the Company's key ESG strategies, policies, programs and initiatives (including those relating to climate change) and progress across our ESG framework.
+Members of senior management review sustainability-related risks with the applicable committee, and the committees provide regular reports to the full board.
+Members of senior management and our Sustainability Steering Committee also periodically provide updates to the board and its committees regarding the Company's key sustainability strategies, policies, programs and initiatives (including those relating to climate change) and progress across our sustainability framework.